SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 To add these actions to your graph, click on the dots next to the action name and drag it to the graph area.
 Dropping actions into this area will form a **block**.

-!!!note
+!!! note
     Configuration for each of these blocks is detailed in the [Library section](https://docs.sekoia.io/xdr/features/automate/library/aws/) of this documentation.

 #### Graph area